 - My Lab Course Fee: $100 for the first My Lab Course in a course sequence

 - Nursing Student Application Fee: $50 application fee (Non-refundable)

 - Official Transcript Fee (Outside the US): Fee contingent upon destination location

 - Placement Test Fee: $25 for non BMCC degree seeking students.
-BMCC degree seeking students are charged the Admission fee which includes the cost of the placement test.
-If a retest is required, an additional $5 will be charged
+BMCC degree seeking students are charged the Enrollment fee which includes the cost of the placement test.
+If a retest is required, an additional $5 per series will be charged.

 - Returned-Check Fee: $35 for each occurrence